pmarquis/here_fleet/README.md

 * Display the real time positions.
 * Display the routes of a vehicle between two dates.

-The second function use a simplification of the polyline to limit the display.
+The second function use a simplification of the polyline to avoid to display every points.
 Note that at the moment the data are a sample and there is no real time data.